Mettra/FuserSongLoader/README.md

 * Download the latest files from [the releases page](https://github.com/Mettra/FuserSongLoader/releases)
 * Extract everything to the same directory as `Fuser-Win64-Shipping.exe`.
 (Should be somewhere like C:/Program Files (x86)/Steam/steamapps/common/Fuser/Fuser/Binaries/Win64)
+* Create a `custom_songs` folder in the content pak directory (Should be somewhere like C:/Program Files (x86)/Steam/steamapps/common/Fuser/Fuser/Content/Paks/)
+* Add any custom song .pak + .sig files to that directory.
+(These can be created with [Fuser Custom Song Creator](https://github.com/Mettra/FuserCustomSongCreator))

 ## Building